Skip to main content

 GDPR and PECR compliance

 Juno Analytics refrains from generating persistent identifiers.
-Temporary anonymous data is stored in IndexedDB until it is synchronized with the smart contract.
 It employs a random unique string to calculate unique visitor sessions on a website with each new visit.

 While we are not legal experts and the responsibility for adding analytics to your project ultimately rests with you, the above approach aligns our analytics with various cookie laws and privacy regulations, including GDPR and PECR.